Vopaaz/big-data-psg-lgd/src/main/java/FetchStore/doc.md

 We increase the starting sequence number and continue.<br>
 When we encounter a downloading error, we skip the current downloading task. <br>
 When we can't connect to the database, we crash our program.
+If the current sequence number is too large, end the program.